ray-project/ray/doc/source/serve/http-guide.md

 Serve provides a library of HTTP adapters to help you avoid boilerplate code.
 The [later section](serve-http-adapters) dives deeper into how these works.
 ```

-(serve-handling-client-disconnects-http)=
+(serve-request-cancellation-http)=
-### Handling client disconnects
+### Request cancellation

-When an HTTP client disconnects before receiving a response, Serve cancels its in-flight request:
+When processing a request takes longer than the [end-to-end timeout](serve-performance-e2e-timeout) or an HTTP client disconnects before receiving a response, Serve cancels the in-flight request:

 - If the proxy hasn't yet sent the request to a replica, the request is simply dropped.
 - If the request has been sent to a replica, Serve attempts to interrupt the replica and cancel the request.
 The `asyncio.Task` running the handler on the replica will be cancelled, raising an `asyncio.CancelledError` the next time it enters an `await` statement.
+See [the asyncio docs](https://docs.python.org/3/library/asyncio-task.html#task-cancellation) for more info.
 Handle this exception in a try-except block to customize your deployment's behavior when a request is cancelled:

 ```{literalinclude} doc_code/http_guide/http_guide.py
 :start-after: __start_basic_disconnect__